 “A former women’s wrestling champion has been charged with murder in the shooting death of a gymnasium owner she claimed was her common-law husband, police say.
 Frank Riegle, 41, died of gunshot wounds to the face and chest.”

 The news release continued, “Officers reported that Riegle had driven from Powerhouse Fitness Center, the business he operated, to a home in San Antonio at the time of the shooting that Tuesday afternoon.
-Evelyn Jardine Riegle, 43, was charged with murder on Wednesday and was being held in the Bexar County jail in lieu of a $50,000 bond.
+Evelyn Jardine Riegle, 43, was charged with murder on Wednesday and was being held in the Bexar County jail in place of a $50,000 bond.

 “Evelyn’s divorce attorney, Diane O’Heir of Bandera, said that her client, who was under psychiatric care, had filed a police report stating that Frank Riegle threw her across the room.
 Also, several neighbors had witnessed him tossing her back and forth across her front yard in the snow.”